MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 Nomenclature for vertebral laminae follows that of Wilson (1999).

+The average elongation index (aEI) of a centrum is defined following Chure et al. (2010:385) as its length divided by the mean of its posterior height and width.

-Anatomical direction are used of the scapula as though the blade were oriented horizontally, although its orientation in life was more complex.
+To avoid ambiguity, anatomical directions are used of the scapula as though the blade were oriented horizontally, although its orientation in life was more complex and remains controversial.

 See below on Migeod's idiosyncratic numbering of the  vertebrae, and on how his numbering scheme corresponds with conventional numbering.